LibrariesHacked/schema-librarydata/docs/membership.md

 A [postcode to LSOA converter](https://create.librarydata.uk) has been published to help services to create this dataset.

 If address data is unavailable for a member, or for any other reason the LSOA is not known, an "Unknown" value can be placed in the column to group together members with no specified LSOA.

+If using a different area code this should be specified in the dataset metadata.

 #### Members